 Indian Space Science Olympiad is a competition where kids will obtain knowledge purely about Indian Space Science and Astronomy.

 Indian Space Science Olympiad will be conducted in two parts.
 After registration candidates will be provided specific date and time to attend first exam which will be conducted through webinar (Online – Students can attend exam from home or school through webcam).
-From first online exam 150 candidates (50 from each category) will get selected for final online exam and online workshop.
+Eligible candidates will get selected for final online exam and online workshop.